Frequently Asked Questions

 When was Freedom to Invest launched?

-Freedom to Invest launched in March 2023 when hundreds of investors and companies signed a statement, coordinated by Ceres and the We Mean Business Coalition, emphasizing the importance of responsible business practices and smart risk management to protect their investments and business operations.
-Since then, more private and public sector leaders have joined them in urging policymakers to protect their rights to consider all financial risks and opportunities in decision-making.
+Freedom to Invest launched in March 2023 when hundreds of investors and companies signed a statement, coordinated by Ceres and the We Mean Business Coalition, emphasizing the importance of responsible investing and prudent risk management to protect their portfolios and business operations and supply chains.
+Since then, more private and public sector leaders have joined them in urging policymakers to protect their rights to factor all financial risks and opportunities in decision-making.
+Learn more at freedomtoinvest.org/voices. Â

 Why was the Freedom to Invest created?

-Freedom to Invest was created to protect responsible business practices that evaluate materiality and long-term financial performance.
-For decades, investors and companies have assessed material risks and opportunities that threaten bottom lines, including the financial impacts of extreme weather.
-Some policymakers are pushing proposals that would ban investors and companies from taking these considerations into account.
-Private and public sector leaders have mobilized to remind policymakers that they should be free to consider all risks and opportunities to manage their portfolios, operations and supply chains responsibly.
-Government has no right to keep businesses from making financial decisions that they believe will benefit shareholders, employees, and customers.
+For decades, investors and companies have addressed material financial issues that threaten portfolios and bottom lines, including the costly impacts of extreme weather.
+Some state and federal policymakers are pushing proposals that would ban businesses from taking these important considerations into account.
+Freedom to Invest was created to remind policymakers that investors and companies should be free to consider all business risks and investment opportunities to manage their portfolios, operations, and supply chains responsibly. Â

-Who is behind the anti-ESG campaign?
+Who is behind the political attacks against responsible investing?

-No. These global investor initiatives are not in violation of antitrust laws or any law for that matter.
+No. Global investor initiatives, such as Climate Action 100+ or Net Zero Asset Managers, are not in violation of antitrust laws.
 Investors are independent fiduciaries with responsibilities to their clients and beneficiaries.
-They have made their own decisions about factoring climate risks and opportunities into their investment strategies.
-Antitrust laws protect competition and prohibit various practices that harm consumers.
-These laws do not prohibit investors from working together to achieve a common goal that is not anti-competitive and that they have each independently decided is in their interest.
-An analysis published by Columbia Center on Sustainable Investment (CCSI) and the Sabin Center for Climate Change Law says antitrust language and concepts have been weaponized to undermine private sector action on climate change.
+They have made their own decisions about factoring climate risks and opportunities into their investment strategies to ensure long-term value.
+Antitrust laws protect competition and consumers; they do not prohibit investors from independently deciding to address a material risk or working together to achieve a common goal that is not anti-competitive.
+Learn more at freedomtoinvest.org/resources. Â

 Does responsible investing compromise financial returns?

-Opponents of responsible investing claim that considering climate risk and other material financial issues can compromise financial returns.
-But prudent investors must consider all relevant issues—including environmental factors — that either create risks or signal investment opportunities across their portfolios.
-In a comprehensive study of more than 1,000 research articles published between 2015-2020, most found a positive link between responsible investment and performance (Forbes 2023).Â
+Opponents of responsible investing claim that considering certain risks and other material financial issues can compromise financial returns.
+But prudent investors must account for all relevant issues—including extreme weather — that either create risks or signal investment opportunities across their portfolios.
+In a comprehensive study of more than 1,000 research articles published between 2015 and 2020, most found a positive link between responsible investment and performance.Â